merlyescalona/ucsc-eeb-intro2comptools/week_07/README.md

 f.close()
 ```

 Now, let's get over the script.
 We open the file with the function `open(filename, mode)`, this time with `mode=r` because we want to read the file.
 Then we can get the content of a single line of the file with the function `f.readline()`.
 Then we can get all the lines of a file with the function `f.readlines()`.
 This function will return a list of strings, where each string is a line of the file.
 We now iterate over that list, like we did with the `nuc` variable before, and print the content of each element of the list.
 Since we had to add that `\n` (new line character) the output will be a little weird, so we will get that value to be considered as an integer with the function `int()` and we will have a nice list of numbers.
-Check the result by runnning the script with:
+Check the result by running the script with:

 ```
 python3 testread.py